LukaRoca/padel-court-managment-system/src/main/kotlin/pt/isel/ls/docs/report.md

 ### Error Handling/Processing

-(_describe how errors are handled and their effects on the application behavior_).
+The errors are handled in the following way:

+- By a try-catch block that is going to call another class that treats the error by their type and returns the exact type in Http error number format (ex: 404, 500, etc.).

 ## Critical Evaluation